DiscreteTom/stickdeck-rs/README.md

 ## FAQ

 - Poll/update rate?
   - Depends on the configurable input update interval.
-In my case, set the input update interval to 3ms to reach the max update rate of 250+Hz.
+In my case, setting the input update interval to 3ms reaches a max update rate of 250+Hz.
-  - Besides, the server side will only send the input when there is a change, so the actual update rate will be lower than the configured rate.
+  - The server side will only send input when there is a change, so the actual update rate will be lower than the configured rate.
-  - You can checkout the actual update rate on the PC side by running `debug.bat`.
+  - You can check the actual update rate on the PC side by running `debug.bat`.

 ## Credit